The New School views academic honesty and integrity as the duty of every member of an

 school will follow internal procedures for tracking correspondences with students related to this

-All time frames indicated by days refer to business days that do not include when the university’s administrative offices are closed, including weekends and holidays.
+All time frames indicated by days refer to business days that do not include periods when the university’s administrative offices are closed, including weekends and holidays.

 Grades awarded under the university’s Academic Integrity and Honesty Policy are not subject to